Lolley Family History

 Courtesy of Becky Lolley

 According to tradition, George was 12 years of age when he arrived in America, thus making it the year 1847.
-It appears their point of arrival must have been New York because the 1870 census for Johnson County, Missouri shows a small boy in the household of Susan and William Fowler, William by name was born in New York.3 Also, the census shows a Thomas Lolley, age 33, a tailor by trade was living in Warrensburg and was shown as being born in New York.
+5 It appears their point of arrival must have been New York because the 1870 census for Johnson County, Missouri shows a small boy in the household of Susan and William Fowler, William by name was born in New York.
+6 Also, the census shows a Thomas Lolley, age 33, a tailor by trade was living in Warrensburg and was shown as being born in New York.

 According to tradition, John Wesley Lolley of Susan Lolley-Fowler was the eldest son and under English law was entitled to inherit the family fortune.
 It was said money had been left in escrow in England and according to Mrs. Crosie L. Lolley, wife of Ray Lolley, his grandson, John Wesley did return to England when he became of age but was not allowed to bring any money out of the country and was able to bring only some clothes and a small copper or brass piece made in the shape of a shamrock and was supposed to have been a portion of the Lolley Coast of Arms.
-This is bewildering because I wrote to the College of Arms in London and was informed the family has no coat of arms from England.
-This gives rise to the thought the family may have been of Irish descent originally.
-In Ireland, according to a friend who once made a trip there, a lolley is a sweet confection or candy in that country.

-It is not known what year Susan Lolley-Fowler died, but my grandfather, John Wesley remembered her and said when he was small she came to their home and said with a brogue, "goodby lassies and laddies, this is the last time you will see me ever again."
+It is not known what year Susan Lolley-Fowler died, but my grandfather, John Wesley remembered her and said when he was small she came to their home and said with a brogue, "goodbye lassies and laddies, this is the last time you will see me ever again."
 And it was true, she died soon thereafter.

 Her husband, William Fowler, it was said, had a booming voice and liked to sing a song which in part was, "Jack got up in the morning and began making brooms, gay brooms."
 He lived much longer and it is thought married Sarah Ann McBride, Grandfather's aunt on his mother's side.